Britain, Nigeria sign defense pact to counter Boko Haram

-LAGOS, Nigeria (AP) — Britain and Nigeria have signed a security and defense agreement during a one-day visit by Prime Minister Theresa May as Africa’s most populous country struggles to defeat Boko Haram extremists and others linked to the Islamic State organization.
+LAGOS, Nigeria (AP) — Britain and Nigeria signed a security and defense agreement during a one-day visit by Prime Minister Theresa May on Wednesday as Africa’s most populous country struggles to defeat Boko Haram extremists and others linked to the Islamic State organization.

+The British prime minister is on a three-country Africa visit with a large business delegation as Britain seeks to boost economic ties ahead of a bumpy exit from the European Union in March.
+May also visited South Africa, another of the continent’s top economies, and her next stop is Kenya.

-After meeting with President Muhammadu Buhari, May says the countries will work together on “shared security threats like Boko Haram and human trafficking.”
+After meeting with President Muhammadu Buhari, May said the countries will work together on “shared security threats like Boko Haram and human trafficking.”

-The defense aid includes more training and equipment for Nigeria’s military.
+The defense aid includes more training and equipment for Nigeria’s military, which has been criticized by human rights groups over alleged abuses that it denies.

 Most Read Nation & World Stories